cgrinker/bored/docs/page_wal_design.md

 1. **Free Space Map (FSM)**
    - ✅ Track free space at the page granularity (per relation) with bucketed lookups.
    - ✅ Provide O(1) lookup for pages with sufficient contiguous bytes while preferring unfragmented candidates.
-   - ☐ Persist the FSM to disk and ensure it survives crash recovery.
+   - ✅ Persist the FSM to disk and ensure it survives crash recovery via `FreeSpaceMapPersistence` snapshots.
    - ☐ Record WAL metadata for FSM updates so crash recovery can rebuild hints.

 2. **Page Compaction / Defragmentation**